ExploreMapCompareBlogSign in

 Visalia Technical Early College: This school runs ahead of the state average.
 The bar itself is the harder conversation.

-Visalia Technical Early College posts 39% meeting the standard against 35% statewide — ahead of most, with real headroom above the bar.
+Visalia Technical Early College posts 39% meeting the standard against 36% statewide — ahead of most, with real headroom above the bar.

-2245 South Linwood, 93277·Visalia Unified·Visalia·Grades 9-12·216 students·56% low-income·Charter·Magnet·2024–25 CAASPP·(559) 622-3212·Website
+2245 South Linwood, 93277 (opens in new tab)·Visalia Unified·Visalia·Grades 9-12·216 students·56% low-income·Charter·Magnet·2024–25 CAASPP·(559) 622-3212·Website

 Charter school — publicly funded, independently operated, open enrollment via lottery.
 Learn more